HomeAdvisor vs. Angie’s List: Which Lead Generation Site is Right For You?

 These sites are both owned by the same company, but they are separate entities.
 Each targets a slightly different crowd.

-So which one should you choose?
+So which contractor lead generation website should you choose?
 Let’s dig into the details.

 How does Angie’s List work?